Deadly Russian overnight strikes on Kyiv kill 12, including children

-Russia’s overnight air strikes on Ukraine hit civilian infrastructure, including ports in the southern Odesa region and railway networks, Deputy Prime Minister Oleksiy Kuleba said on Thursday.
+Russia’s overnight air strikes also hit civilian infrastructure, including ports in the southern Odesa region and railway networks, Deputy Prime Minister Oleksiy Kuleba said.

-In Kyiv, officials reported that part of a residential building collapsed in the Darnytskyi district, raising fears that people may be trapped under rubble.
-Rescue teams were deployed immediately, according to Kyiv’s military administration head Tymur Tkachenko.
+In Kyiv, officials reported that part of a residential building collapsed in the Darnytskyi district, prompting fears that residents were trapped beneath the debris.
+Rescue teams were deployed immediately, according to Kyiv military administration head Tymur Tkachenko.

 Mayor Vitali Klitschko said multiple districts of the capital were affected, with fires breaking out after drone debris struck a 12-storey residential building.